gettalong/hexapdf/man/man1/hexapdf.1.md

 given as arguments, these arguments are interpreted as a list of commands with sub-commands and the help for the innermost command is shown.

 ### info

 Synopsis: `info` [`OPTIONS`] <FILE>

 This command reads the <FILE> file and shows general information about it, like author information, PDF version used, encryption information and so on.

 * `-p`, `--password` <PASSWORD>:
   The password to decrypt the PDF <FILE>.

+### inspect

+Synopsis: `inspect` [`OPTIONS`] <FILE>

+This command is useful when one needs to inspect the internal object structure or a stream of a PDF file.

+If no option is given, the main PDF object, the catalog, is shown.
+Otherwise the various, mutually exclusive display options define what is shown.
+If multiple such options are specified only the last one is respected.
+Note that PDF objects are always shown in the PDF syntax.

+* `-t`, `--trailer`:
+  Show the trailer dictionary.

+* `-c`, `--page-count`:
+  Print the number of pages.

+* `--pages` [<PAGES>]:
+  Show the pages with their object and generation numbers and their associated content streams.
+If a range is specified, only those pages are listed.

+  <PAGES> is a comma separated list of single page numbers or page ranges of the form <START>-<END>.
+  The character 'e' represents the last page and can be used instead of a single number or in a range.

+* `-o`, `--object` <OID>[,<GEN>]:
+  Show the object with the given object and generation numbers.
+The generation number defaults to 0 if not given.

+* `-s`, `--stream` <OID>[,<GEN>]:
+  Show the filtered stream data (add `--raw` to get the raw stream data) of the object with the given object and generation numbers.
+The generation number defaults to 0 if not given.

+* `--raw`:
+  Modifies `--stream` to show the raw stream data instead of the filtered one.

+* `-p`, `--password` <PASSWORD>:
+  The password to decrypt the PDF <FILE>.